-Monitoring: Monitor performance of new dams and wetlands,
+Monitoring: Monitored performance of new dams and wetlands,

-Carry out fish and bird surveys on new wetlands.
+Carried bird surveys on new wetlands.

 This project is located 1.5km upstream of the Waiau River mouth on the Papatotara (west) side of the Waiau River.
 The habitat enhancement project has a number of elements including: